victorialuskavets/informatyka/README.md

 # Project Name

-This project is designed to [describe project purpose].
+This project is designed to Luskavets.

 ## Project Structure